nanonyme/simplepreprocessor/README.md

 Limitations:
  * only single-line variant of define is supported
- * indirect self-reference not supported. avoid this, result is undefined in simplecpreprocessor
+ * indirect self-reference not supported. this now raises an error. remove when commented about
  * no magic with the semicolon. if you want a semicolon in the result, write it in your macro